Fees and Fiscal Information

 The Florida Prepaid College Program is a state of Florida administered program that provides Florida families affordable means to save for their children's future college education.

 At the University of Florida, students with a Florida Prepaid account will not have to show their Florida Prepaid documentation.
 University Bursar works directly from an electronic file provided by the Florida Prepaid College Program.
-University Bursar matches that file to the names and social security numbers of enrolled UF students to determine eligibility and available hours that can be billed to the program.
+University Bursar matches that file to the names and social security numbers of enrolled UF students to determine eligibility and available credits that can be billed to the program.
+If Prepaid is not showing on the student’s my.ufl.edu record the first week of classes, contact the University Bursar at 352.392.9545.

 - Distance learning fees